aquagz5/LLM_HumanFeedback/README.md

 * In addition, labelers wrote prompts themselves for an initial source of instruction-like prompts to bootstrap the process.
 This include:
     * Plain: Labelers were asked to come up with an arbitrary task,
     * Few-Shot: labelers came up with an instruction and multiple responses to choose from, and
-    * User-based: lablers came up with prompts that were use-cases to users on a waitlist to increase diversity in our data
+    * User-based: lablers came up with prompts that were use-cases to users on a waitlist to increase diversity in our data.
 * Prompts include the following categories:
     * Brainstorming
     * Classification